How to Clean or Replace a Yamaha Grizzly Air Filter

 Step 3.
 Reinstall the airbox cover and reattach the clips.
 Make sure the cover is properly lined up with the airbox, otherwise it won't seal properly.

 Step 4.
 Reinstall the top cover with the larger plastic rivets at the back and the smaller rivets at the front.
-The rivets simply push back into place.

 Step 5.
 Reinstall the front panel and the seat by pushing them back in place and you're done.